MrKeviscool/MrKeviscool/README.md

 - 👋 Hi, I’m @MrKeviscool
-- 👀 I’m interested in Makeing malware in C or windows batch files
+- 👀 I’m interested in learning random shit and game dev
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and Python
 - 💞️ I’m looking to collaborate on not much
 - 📫 How to reach me danielandkev@outlook.com